Skip to content

 unito

-The Federated Learning across Supercomputing Experiment (FLaS) has been designed to explore three research directions:
+Cross-Facility Federated Learning (xFFL) is an experimental distributed computing methodology designed to explore three main research directions:

-3. Federated Learning (FL) can virtually pool different datasets while keeping each one private to its data owner.
+3. Federated Learning (FL) as a technique for virtually pooling different datasets while keeping each one private to its owner(s).

 Methods and Tools